makersacademy/bowling-challenge-ruby/README.md

 This is not yet complete.

-I have yet to add the bonus class and it's calculations.
+I have finished the bonus section yet.